zoomzoom1011/rimbanet/README.md

 # rimbanet

-to run rimbanet in docker:
+To run rimbanet in docker:

 docker pull zqs891011/rimbanet:1.0